ericwastaken/macbook-battery-manager-wemo/README.md

 ## Disclaimer

 I AM NOT A BATTERY EXPERT.
-IF DONE INCORRECTLY, EXCESSIVELY SWITCHING THE POWER ON AND OFF TO YOUR MACBOOK CHARGER COULD SHORTEN YOUR MACBOOK'S BATTERY LIFE, EVEN DAMAGE IT.
+HOWEVER, EXCESSIVELY SWITCHING THE POWER ON AND OFF TO YOUR MACBOOK CHARGER WILL SHORTEN YOUR MACBOOK'S BATTERY LIFE.
+IT MIGHT EVEN DAMAGE IT THE BATTERY REQUIRING A POTENTIALLY COSTLY REPAIR.
 USE THIS UTILITY AND SETUP AT YOUR OWN RISK AFTER YOU'VE FULLY UNDERSTOOD ITS PURPOSE!
+I DO NOT RECOMMEND USING THIS FOR VERY LONG.
+USE IT ONLY FOR TESTING AND EXPERIMENTING.

 ## Summary